LesleyForsyth/FLSIT735/Course-2/Week1/8-certificate-practice.md

 Should certification authorities use certificates?
 If so, who sign their certificates?

 The answer to the first question is, yes.
 Certification authorities, as many other communicating entities on the internet, need to convey their own public keys to their clients.
 Hence the need of using certificates.
 However, while others rely on certification authorities to issue their certificates, who does issue the certificate of a certification authority?
 Well, themselves.
 You may think that this sounds like a bad idea, because everyone can create their own self-signed certificate.
 Let's do that, indeed.
-We will come back to this question after we create oue first self-signed certificate.
+We will come back to this question after we create our first self-signed certificate.

 ## Creating a self-signed certificate with OpenSSL